There are good reasons for wanting to alleviate middle-age hearing loss (HL):

 Continue reading “Medical hearables for hearing loss”

 Respiratory care ventilator for pandemic emergencies, such as the COVID-19 Coronavirus.
 The concept is low cost and mass-producible from off-the-shelf components that are readily available at national levels.
-The Ennomotive Open Innovation Hub for Engineering has developed the concept into a clinically effective Volume Control SIMV ventilator.
+The Ennomotive Open Innovation Hub for Engineering has developed the concept into a clinically effective lung Protective Volume Control SIMV ventilator.
 The development stages documentation is published open source in Github.
-Ennomotive can provide interested producers with the final documentation and conformity assessments to medical device standards.
+Ennomotive can provide interested producers with the final documentation and conformity assessments to medical device standards, or they can have the ventilator produced.
+The final OxyVita ventilator won the prestigious prize for best initiative in Health Technology 2020, awarded by the Spanish minister of health.

 The individual device has a component cost of just £400 (GBP), or Euro460 or US$500.
+It can be produced for less than Euro1,000.
 Continue reading “Emergency Ventilators”

 The aim of NPD project management is to develop the product within time and budget constraints, while also assuring that the design work is complete.
 There are risks from a NPD team not recognising an over- or under-design.
 Releasing a new product late and over budget, due to a tendency of making endless low value-adding refinements to the design, is practically just as bad a releasing a sub-standard design too early.
 Continue reading “Are we there yet?”